Last Updated on March 15, 2025 by Andy

 A coin is tossed before the game starts to decide which team starts the game.
 After the toss the teams regroup to their side of the pitch.
 Each team will be positioned in individual halves of the pitch so that they face each other.
 The team who won the toss game starts the game with a centre pass.
 The game continues until a goal is scored.
 When a goal is scored, the teams again regroup to their side of the pitch to begin a fresh round with a centre pass.

-Our Essential Field Hockey Rules
+Essential Field Hockey Rules

 The hard and fast rules of hockey begin with the hockey stick.
 Players are only allowed to hit the ball with the flat side of their stick during the game.
 Only the stick can be used to handle the ball, use of feet, or any other parts of the body, to control the ball during the game is strictly prohibited.